o-minimal GAGA and a conjecture of Griffiths: Definable GAGA

-We therefore obtain a version of the definable Chow theorem of Peterzil--Starchenko \cite[Theorem 5.1]{PS} for arbitrary algebraic spaces. \begin{cor} Let $Y$ be an algebraic space and $\mathcal{X}\subset Y^\df$ a closed definable analytic subspace.
+As an immediate corollary to Theorem \ref{gaga}, we obtain a version of the definable Chow theorem for arbitrary (nonreduced) algebraic spaces. \begin{cor} Let $Y$ be an algebraic space and $\mathcal{X}\subset Y^\df$ a closed definable complex analytic subspace.
 Then $\mathcal{X}$ is (uniquely) the definabilization of an algebraic subspace. \end{cor} \begin{proof}We need only algebraize the quotient $\O_Y^\df\to\O_{\mathcal{X}}$, which follows from Theorem \ref{gaga}. \end{proof} \begin{cor} Let $X,Y$ be algebraic spaces.
-Then any map $X^\df\to Y^\df$ of definable analytic spaces is (uniquely) the definabilization of an algebraic map. \end{cor} \begin{proof}Apply the previous corollary to the graph. \end{proof}
+Then any morphism $X^\df\to Y^\df$ of definable complex analytic spaces is (uniquely) the definabilization of an algebraic morphism. \end{cor} \begin{proof}Apply the previous corollary to the graph. \end{proof}